Full Time - September 2023

 This learning opportunity is designed to help you become more independent, gain qualifications and learn important life skills.

-Each year you will work towards a certificate in either Personal Social Development, Vocational Studies, English or Maths.
+You will work towards a certificate in Vocational Studies, English and Maths.

-All units aim to develop your personal and social skills as well as your academic ability.
+All units aim to develop your personal and social communication skills as well as your academic ability.

 Why choose Brock for Continuing Education?

 At Brock we have a team of highly-skilled tutors who believe in the importance of practical learning alongside classroom study.

 Indeed, our independent living facility, known as The Lodge, represents a unique aspect of learning here.

 You will be assessed when you first arrive, so we can measure your literacy and numeracy in order to give you the most appropriate tuition.

 At The Lodge you will learn specific household skills and work within a team to produce snacks and meals.